elchininet/ColorTranslator/README.md

 For the static methods, it is not needed to specify the input color model, the API will detect the format automatically.
 It is only needed to specify to which color model one wants to convert calling the specific static method.

 There are 43 static methods available, 16 of them to convert colors, 12 to create color blends, 12 to mix colors, one to get shades, one to get tints, and one to create color harmonies.

+>Note: the library tries to detect some options automatically if you don‘t send them in the [options object](#options-object).
+These are the rules for this autodetection:
+>
+> * `legacyCSS`: if this option is set, then its value prevail, if it is not set, and all the CSS inputs are provided in CSS Level 3, then this option will be `true`, otherwise it will take its default value which is `false`.

 ###### Color conversion static methods